Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/migration/memorystore_upgrade.md

 ```

-#### 5. Use "riot-redis" replicate command to establish live migration connection
+#### 5. Use "riot-redis" replicate command to establish a live migration connection
 Open another SSH session with the Ubuntu VM
 Establish a live migration connection as follows:
 ```